-Financial Aid Recipients: Students receiving financial aid (Title IV Funds) may receive a credit if a drop or withdrawal from all classes occurs before the completion of 60% of the term.
+Financial Aid Recipients: Students receiving financial aid (Title IV Funds) may receive a credit if a drop or withdrawal from all classes occurs before the completion of 60% of the semester.
 Credit is based on the date the completed drop/add form is received by the Business Office, not on the last date of class attendance.
 Therefore, it is important to complete and submit the drop/add form as soon as possible once the student's schedule has changed.
 Failure to attend class does not change enrollment status or absolve the student from his or her financial or academic responsibilities.

-For classes not on the standard schedule, the return of Title IV funds will be computed using the Department of Education R2T4 approved software which calculates the number of days that have passed in the term over the total number of days in the term.
-The total number of days in the term includes break time and weekends.
-A grade of "W" will be given for any class from which the student withdraws (note a withdraw applies after the day of the session or term).
+For classes not on the standard schedule, the return of Title IV funds will be computed using the Department of Education R2T4 approved software which calculates the number of days that have passed in the semester over the total number of days in the semester.
+The total number of days in the semester includes break time and weekends.
+A grade of "W" will be given for any class from which the student withdraws (note a withdrawal applies on or after the first day of the semester).